IBMDevConnect/ibmdevday2019-cloud/CloudWorkshop20June/README.md

 Congratulations, you've now deployed an application to Kubernetes!

-When you're all done, you can either use this deployment in the [next lab of this course](../Lab2/README.md), or you can remove the deployment and thus stop taking the course.
+When you're all done, you can remove the deployment and thus stop taking the course.

   1. To remove the deployment, use `$ kubectl delete deployment guestbook`.

   2. To remove the service, use `$ kubectl delete service guestbook`.

-You should now go back up to the root of the repository in preparation for the next lab: `$ cd ..`.